ietf-rats/draft-zhang-rats-multiverifiers/draft-zhang-rats-multiverifiers.md

-In this section, we follow the attestation data-flow based on the Background-Check Model, to support robust aggregation of the Attestation Results in an environment with heterogeneous Verifiers.
+In this section, we follow the attestation data-flow based on the Background-Check Model, to support robust aggregation of the Attestation Results in an environment with many Verifiers that may be heterogeneous.
-Notice that, here heterogeneous means that the Verifiers may generate different Attestation Results.
+Here heterogeneous means that the Verifiers may generate different Attestation Results.
+In terms of resilience, these Verifiers are not enabled to be replaced by a conceptual single (proxy) Verifier as this single Verifier may still has the availability issue.
-The verifier manager is introduced into the attestation system to help the Relying Party choosing verifiers that are expected to follow the same standard, to avoid the aggregation of Attestation Results that following different standards.
+The Verifier Manager is introduced into the attestation system to help the Relying Party choosing Verifiers that are expected to follow the same standard, to avoid the aggregation of Attestation Results that following different standards.